xavierfragoso/Car-Sales-Performance-Analysis-Using-SQL/README.md

 ```

 > **Insight:**
-> This query identifies which insurance providers drove the most revenue for the hospital in 2024 while also showing how many patients they covered.
-Focusing on high-revenue providers helps hospital management understand which payers contribute most to overall revenue, and which patient populations are largest — useful for strategic planning, resource allocation, and negotiating contracts with insurance companies.
+> Identifies which insurance providers drove the most revenue in 2024 and how many patients they covered.
+This helps hospital leadership understand which payers contribute most to overall revenue and which patient populations are largest — valuable for strategic planning, resource allocation, and negotiating insurance contracts.

 ## Business Question 2: Which patients had a total billing amount greater than the average total billing across all patients in 2024?